sveltejs/kit/.changeset/purple-cycles-build.md

 '@sveltejs/kit': patch
 ---

-Layout components now support fallthrough
+Fallthrough is now explicit and layout components now also support fallthrough